kevinlin/ai-sdlc-playbook/docs/workflow/spec-driven-development/README.md

 ### Accelerating Change Pace
 Requirements change far more rapidly today than ever before.
 Pivoting is no longer exceptional—it's expected.
 SDD transforms requirement changes from obstacles into normal workflow.
 When specifications drive implementation, pivots become systematic regenerations rather than manual rewrites.

-## The SDD Workflow in Practice

-The workflow begins with an idea—often vague and incomplete.
-Through iterative dialogue with AI, this idea becomes a comprehensive specification.
-The AI asks clarifying questions, identifies edge cases, and helps define precise acceptance criteria.
-What might take days of meetings and documentation in traditional development happens in hours of focused specification work.

-Throughout this specification process, research agents gather critical context.
-They investigate library compatibility, performance benchmarks, and security implications.
-Organizational constraints are discovered and applied automatically—your company's database standards, authentication requirements, and deployment policies seamlessly integrate into every specification.

-From the specification, AI generates implementation plans that map requirements to technical decisions.
-Every technology choice has documented rationale.
-Every architectural decision traces back to specific requirements.
-Code generation begins as soon as specifications are stable enough, creating a continuous feedback loop between specification, implementation, and operational reality.

 ## Core Philosophy